jfcloutier/karma_agency/README.md

 ### Module gm_<id>_enactor

-What a GM wants the body to do given beliefs the GM holds (i.e. its policy).
+A GM wants to reverse beliefs it holds that indicate deviation from homeostatis, now or anticipated, or indicate lack of epistemic progress (deficient learning).

 It must not be possible for mutually cancelling actions to be intended.

-All provable intents become candidates for execution.
+A GM's policy is the set of all currently inferable actions given a GM's beliefs.
+If the set is short, the ordering should mostly not matter, since no action in it cancels out another.

+The GM's policy becomes candidate for execution.
+Concurrent policies from different GMs might compete with one another (one contains an action that undoes another's action).
+Competing policies get prioritized, based on the urgency of the beliefs that caused them.
+Only one of competing policies gets executed at any point in time.
+Prioritization and "gate-keeping" are effected outside of any one `enactor`.

 :- module(gm_<id>_enactor, [intended/1]).

-% intended(Intention) :- Belief, ...
+% intended(Action) :- Belief, ...

 intended(turn_right(small)) :- believed(b10, is(true)).
 intended(go_forward(big)) :- believed(b10, is(true)).
 ...

-## Generating the logic programs
+## Generating a GM's logic programs

-`karma` implements an adapted [Apperception Engine](https://arxiv.org/pdf/1910.02227.pdf) which searches for competent logic programs, competent in that, given prior states, they can predict the next state, as well as retrodict prior incompletely described states.
+`karma` implements an adapted [Apperception Engine](https://arxiv.org/pdf/1910.02227.pdf) to search for competent logic programs, competent in that, given prior states, they can predict the next state, as well as retrodict prior incompletely described states.
 A state can be the GM's beliefs, perceptions (uncontradicted predictions made plus prediction errors received) or intentions (to take action).

 The `gm<id>` logic program (of the GM with ID == id) is fully determined by the input given at creation by the Metacognition GM and does not rely on the Apperception Engine.

-The `gm<id>_believer`, `gm<id>_predictor` and `gm<id>_enactor`, however, are searched for by `karma`'s Apperception Engine from data accumulated during the recent past of the GM.
+The `gm<id>_believer`, `gm<id>_predictor` and `gm<id>_enactor`, however, are searched for from data accumulated during the recent past of the GM.

 This historical data that describe prior states are: